doctrine/orm/docs/en/reference/dql-doctrine-query-language.rst

    pure/mixed distinction does not apply.
 -  **``getSingleScalarResult()``** (``HYDRATE_SINGLE_SCALAR``: Retrieves a single scalar value from the result returned by the dbms.
-If the result contains more than a single scalar value, an exception is thrown.
+If the result contains more than a single scalar value, a ``NonUniqueResultException`` is thrown.
 The pure/mixed distinction does not apply.

 In parentheses are the constants of the ``Query`` class which you can use with the